gathrean/comp1537/assignment1 - HTML/README.md

 * This is an opportunity to get familiar with HTML structure, syntax, and the elements that are used to create web pages.

 ### What I Learned
 * I learned the basics of HTML, which is pretty much the foundation of a lot of web pages.
-You can get creative with HTML, of course, but it is still limited.
+* I also learned that I can get creative with HTML, of course, but it is still limited.